ayushgml/covid-19-tracker/README.md

 This is a COVID-19 Tracker web application which is built using ReactJS.
-Currently, it has features like Today New Cases, Recovered, Deaths and also the total number os cases, recovered, deaths. *More features are under construction!*
+Currently, it has features like Today New Cases, Recovered, Deaths and also the total number os cases, recovered, deaths.

 Also, this is my first API based project.